-A human resource specialist, a technical recruiter, leads to better hires for tech companies worldwide.
+A human resource specialist, a technical recruiter leads to better hires for tech companies worldwide.
 The job of a tech recruiter also comes with challenges that are unique to them.

 Challenges Faced by Technical Recruiters

 The biggest tech companies are in constant need of technical recruits.
-Hence, the vacancies that need to be filled by a technical recruiter can at times seem overwhelming.
+Hence, the vacancies that need to be filled by a technical recruiter can, at times, seem overwhelming.
 Although it is a challenge that all recruiters face, the onus is on the technical ones for hiring the best technical talent before the competitors lure them away.

 Another major challenge faced by technical recruiters is identifying talented developers.
-They require a certain level of technical knowledge to separate the good ones from those pretending to be good.
+They require a certain level of technical knowledge to separate the good from those pretending to be good.
 So, it requires extensive analysis and research on technical recruiters to find and reach out to the best developers around.

 The best developers are never short on job offers.
 The best among tech companies are always competing to prize them away.
 Hence, technical recruiters play a significant role in attracting the best technical talent.

 These technical recruiters provide potential recruits with a good candidate experience, build a relationship with them, and portray their brand's unique image to attract the top candidates.